Have you wondered how to write a blog post that is SEO friendly?

 Try to make sure the search phrase (and different variations of it) appear 2 or 3 times throughout the article, and ideally in the title and in the first sentence.

-However, it’s also important not to seem too forced or false with this, i.e. try not to jam the keywords in the article just because you think search engines want that.
-This can make the article hard to read and search engines dislike this too.
+However, it’s also important not to seem too forced or false with this, i.e. try not to put too many keywords in the article just because you think search engines want that.
+This can make the article hard to read and search engines dislike this.

 Use of titles and subtitles